 This is by no means a recent issue.
 In 2014, we discussed mobile phone bills with Channel Nine news, namely how some have been caught out by going over their data usage limit and copping a massive monthly bill.
-It’s likely you’re already aware of some ways to reduce your data usage, but there’s no reason why you can’t reign in your data usage even more!
-Here are our top five tips for reducing your mobile data usage:
+We’ve written a full guide on data usage if you aren’t sure how much data you need for your devices.
+But, here are our top five tips for reducing your mobile data usage:

 - Use WiFi whenever possible